felixnyamweya/wpsso-schema-json-ld/readme.txt

 Includes comments, reviews, and their replies to the Schema CreativeWork markup and its sub-types (Article, BlogPosting, Recipe, Review, WebPage, etc.) for even better Google SEO ranking. ;-)

-**WPSSO JSON is *super fast* and coded for performance:**
+**WPSSO JSON is *incredibly fast* and coded for performance:**

-WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).
+WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>